bkimminich/it-security-lecture/slides/02-06-cryptographic_failures.md

 # [Cryptographic Failures](https://owasp.org/Top10/A02_2021-Cryptographic_Failures)

--   Is any data transmitted in clear text?
-This concerns protocols such as HTTP, SMTP, FTP also using TLS upgrades like STARTTLS.
-External internet traffic is hazardous.
-Verify all internal traffic, e.g., between load balancers, web servers, or back-end systems.
+- **Clear text data transmission** (e.g. HTTP, SMTP, FTP)

--   Are any old or weak cryptographic algorithms or protocols used either by default or in older code?
+- **Using old or weak cryptographic algorithms or protocols**

--   Are default crypto keys in use, weak crypto keys generated or re-used, or is proper key management or rotation missing?
+- **Using default crypto keys or generate/re-use weak ones**
+- Lack of proper key management or rotation
-    Are crypto keys checked into source code repositories?
+- Crypto keys are checked into source code repositories

--   Is encryption not enforced, e.g., are any HTTP headers (browser) security directives or headers missing?
+- No enforcement of encryption, e.g. missing security directives or headers

+_:information_source: External internet traffic is hazardous.
+Verify all internal traffic, e.g., between load balancers, web servers, or back-end systems._

 ---

--   Is the received server certificate and the trust chain properly validated?
+- Insufficient certificate and trust chain validation

--   Are initialization vectors ignored, reused, or not generated sufficiently secure for the cryptographic mode of operation?
+- Ignoring, reusing or generating insecure initialization vectors for the cryptographic mode of operation
-    Is an insecure mode of operation such as ECB in use?
-Is encryption used when authenticated encryption is more appropriate?
+- Using an insecure mode of operation such as ECB
+- Not using authenticated encryption when appropriate

--   Are passwords being used as cryptographic keys in absence of a password base key derivation function?
+- Use passwords as cryptographic keys in absence of a password base key derivation function

--   Is randomness used for cryptographic purposes that was not designed to meet cryptographic requirements?
-Even if the correct function is chosen, does it need to be seeded by the developer, and if not, has the developer over-written the strong seeding functionality built into it with a seed that lacks sufficient entropy/unpredictability?

----

--   Are deprecated hash functions such as MD5 or SHA1 in use, or are non-cryptographic hash functions used when cryptographic hash functions are needed?
+- Using insecure randomness functions or seed them weakly

--   Are deprecated cryptographic padding methods such as PKCS number 1 v1.5 in use?
+- Using deprecated (e.g. MD5 or SHA1) or [non-cryptographic hash functions](https://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions) or deprecated cryptographic padding methods (e.g. PKCS number 1 v1.5)

--   Are cryptographic error messages or side channel information exploitable, for example in the form of padding oracle attacks?
+- Allow cryptographic error messages or side channel information to become exploitable, for example in the form of padding oracle attacks

 ---